anonymous-2026/OneOcean-IROS/README.md

-# A Large-Scale Oceanographic Dataset and Prediction Framework for Ocean Currents and Pollution Dispersion
 ## Overview
 MOPD-OCPNet consists of a large Marine Oceanic Pollution and Dynamics Dataset (MOPD) that integrates topography, currents, and pollution, and a machine learning model (OCPNet) for accurate prediction.